 Oxford is a medium-sized city located in the state of Mississippi.
 With a population of 22,314 people and nine constituent neighborhoods, Oxford is the 20th largest community in Mississippi.
 There's nothing like the smell of a brand new house, and in Oxford, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Oxford, and putting down their money on brand new construction.
 Oxford’s real estate is, on average, some of the newest in the nation.
 Oxford does seem to be experiencing an influx of affluent people, because the median household income is $32,474.00.

 Oxford real estate is some of the most expensive in Mississippi, although Oxford house values don't compare to the most expensive real estate in the U.S.

-Oxford is a decidedly white-collar city, with fully 85.89% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Oxford is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Oxford who work in sales jobs (14.59%), teaching (12.57%), and food service (9.77%).
+Oxford is a decidedly white-collar city, with fully 85.80% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Oxford is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Oxford who work in teaching (11.50%), sales jobs (10.91%), and management occupations (10.84%).

 Of important note, Oxford is also a city of artists.
 Oxford has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oxford’s character.